Pipeline Integrity Courses

 Upon completion of the course, participants will be eligible to receive1.4 CEUs.

 Ian Smith is a consulting engineer with over 20 years in the pipeline industry.
-He formed his own consulting company in 2016 after having leadership roles within inline inspection, pipeline operating, and Fitness-for-Service consulting organizations.
+He formed his own consulting company, ID Smith Pipeline Engineering, in 2016 after having leadership roles within inline inspection, pipeline operating, and Fitness-for-Service consulting organizations.
 This has provided Ian with a unique perspective on the complete process of pipeline integrity from data collection to defect Fitness-for-Service assessment through to integrating assessment results into integrity management programs.
 He is a Professional Engineer and a member of ASME.